Clovis culture: Clovis point

 A hallmark of the toolkit associated with the Clovis culture is the distinctively shaped lithic point known as the Clovis point.
 Clovis points are bifacial (having flakes removed from both faces) and typically fluted (having an elongate flake removed from the base of the point) on both sides, with the fluting typically running up a third or a half of the length of the point, distinct from many later Paleoindian traditions where the flute runs up the entire point length.
 Clovis points are typically parallel-sided to slightly convex, with the base of the point being concave.
+The shape and size of Clovis points varies significantly over space and time; the largest points exceed 10 cm in length.
+The points were generally produced from nodules or siliceous cryptocrystalline rocks.
+Clovis points were thinned using end-thinning ("the removal of blade-like flakes parallel to the long-axis").
+They were initially prepared using percussion flaking, with the point being finished using pressure flaking.

-Although no direct evidence of what was attached to Clovis points has been found, Clovis points are commonly thought to have served as tips for spears/darts likely used as handheld thrusting or throwing weapons (or possibly as ground-mounted pikes), possibly in combination with a spear thrower, for hunting and possibly self-defense.
+Although no direct evidence of what was attached to Clovis points has been found, Clovis points are commonly thought to have served as tips for spears/darts likely used as handheld thrusting and/or throwing weapons (or possibly as ground-mounted pikes), possibly in combination with a spear thrower, for hunting and potentially also self-defense.
 Wear on Clovis points indicates that they were multifunctional objects that also served as cutting and slicing tools, with some authors suggesting that some Clovis-point types were primarily used as knives.
 Clovis points were at least sometimes resharpened, though the idea that they were continually resharpened "long-life" tools has been questioned.
-The shape and size of Clovis points varies significantly over space and time; the largest points exceed 10 cm in length.
 The points required considerable effort to make and often broke during knapping, particularly during fluting.
 The fluting may have served to make the finished points more durable during use by acting as a "shock absorber" to redistribute stress during impact, though others have suggested that it may have been purely stylistic or used to strengthen the hafting to the spear handle.
-The points were generally produced from nodules or siliceous cryptocrystalline rocks.
-Clovis points were thinned using end-thinning ("the removal of blade-like flakes parallel to the long-axis").
-They were initially prepared using percussion flaking, with the point being finished using pressure flaking.